 Governance and administration of various hues took place in these courtyards and buildings, but the final one was the most inaccessible, the most elite, and no governance took place there.
 It was where the Sultan took his pleasure and contained the imperial gardens.
 A kind of paradise on earth.
 The Abode of Bliss was so extensive that the Sultan employed 920 gardeners to tend to the grounds.
 This was a more exalted position than it sounds – the gardeners doubled as executioners and the head gardener was the head executioner… There’s a metaphor in there somewhere about the cycle of life.

 Such opulence wasn’t the domain of ordinary folk in the Ottoman Empire, but they certainly shared the love of the tulip.
-Excess flowers from the Sultan’s gardens were charitably offered for sale to commoners at the market, and all over the empire the tulip adorned prayer rugs, robes, tiles and flower vases.
+Excess flowers from the Sultan’s gardens were charitably offered for sale to commoners at the market, and all over the empire, the tulip adorned prayer rugs, robes, tiles, and flower vases.

 The history of the Middle Ages with its bloody battles and murderous family feuds often makes it seem like a time of unrestrained barbarism.
-There was, however, diplomacy and occasional accounts of intrepid travellers who ventured far afield just to see other cultures.
+There was, however, diplomacy and occasional accounts of intrepid travelers who ventured far afield just to see other cultures.

-By the 16th century the Ottoman Empire was firmly established as a dominant power.
+By the 16th century, the Ottoman Empire was firmly established as a dominant power.
 Right on Europe’s doorstep, Western powers stationed diplomats there and it also received a small smattering of medieval tourists.
-These men (they were almost exclusively men) would have seen tulips and images of tulip all over Istanbul and throughout the Ottoman Empire, and it would have been via these travellers that the first bulbs made their into Western Europe.
+These men (they were almost exclusively men) would have seen tulips and images of tulip all over Istanbul and throughout the Ottoman Empire, and it would have been via these travelers that the first bulbs made it into Western Europe.
 By the 1550s the flower had been spotted in the likes of Augsburg, Padua and Venice.
 There are various claims on who exactly brought the first bulb but, alas, we can’t resolve that squabble.

 To The North

 Let us jump now to Northern Europe and the year 1562.
-This is a place of trade, merchants, ledgers and incremental growth.
+This is a place of trade, merchants, ledgers, and incremental growth.
 You could say that it was the cradle of modernity.
 There was less of war and more of accounting round here.
-Just up the road (or coastline if you prefer) in a few decades people would depart from Amsterdam and colonise the island of Manhattan.
+Just up the road (or coastline if you prefer) in a few decades people would depart from Amsterdam and colonize the island of Manhattan.

 Anyway, a ship has docked carrying a cargo of cloth from Istanbul.
 We don’t know the name of the Flemish merchant who ordered it, but let’s call him Lodewyk van Artevelde (‘cos it just seems to fit).
 Profit, profit, profit, he must have been thinking as he descended into to hold and started inspecting his merchandise.

 And then he noticed an extra little package.
 He opened it up and discovered a parcel of Turkish onions.
 “Jolly nice one”, he might have thought in a way that isn’t remotely Flemish.
 He finished up and then set off happily for home with his little gift tucked happily under his arm.
-We’re not sure what he had for dinner that night, but as a man of means he would probably have had meat, and let’s just say it was rabbit, for there was a local breed of massive rabbit called the Flemish Giant.
+We’re not sure what he had for dinner that night, but as a man of means he would probably have had meat, and let’s just say it was a rabbit, for there was a local breed of massive rabbit called the Flemish Giant.
 His servant seasoned the unusual onions with oil and vinegar, popped it into the roasting dish and cooked it up along with the rest.

 Lodewyk enjoyed the taste of the Turkish onions and had had the foresight to keep a few of them aside.
 He planted them in his garden, right next to a bunch of cabbages.
 Months rolled by and in Spring 1563 when something started poking out of the ground he was a little disappointed to find, not a new batch of Turkish onions, but a rather large and elegant flower.
 These were the first tulips in Northern Europe.

-A day or two later he was visited by a friend, a keen horticulturist, who confirmed that this was in fact a whole new species of flower.
+A day or two later he was visited by a friend, a keen horticulturist, who confirmed that this was, in fact, a whole new species of flower.
 They were both a tad excited.
-Like a game of whispers this friend had a friend who was an even keener horticulturist.
+Like a game of whispers, this friend had a friend who was an even keener horticulturist.
 In fact, this second man would go on to become one of the most influential botanists of all time.
 His name was Carolus Clusius.

 The dominant figures of history often seem like predictable caricatures.
-Men whose sole function was to join or sunder an empire, and whose entire existence seems given over to the ploys and ruses of power.
+Men whose sole function was to join or under an empire, and whose entire existence seems given over to the ploys and ruses of power.
 It’s at the footnotes of history where we see men and women who seem more human, more possessed of a fully formed personality with foibles and idiosyncrasies.
 Clusius was one of those.

 He was born Charles de L’Escluse in 1526 in the French city of Arras.
-Right about the time Protestantism was challenging Catholicism for primacy in Europe.
+Right about the time, Protestantism was challenging Catholicism for primacy in Europe.
 Clusius jumped religious ship, converting from the latter to the former.
 It seems to have stemmed from humanist beliefs, and not theological dogma.
 He seemed to just like books, study and the world of the mind (and nature).
 Men of his ilk in academia often took a Latinate name, harkening back to the scholars of antiquity.

 Clusius first studied law, which he wasn’t overly enthused about.
 He’d take long walks in the woods and found himself fascinated by the flora he saw.
 Plants had only ever been valued for their medicinal and nutritional value but Clusius felt they were intrinsically important.
 He started to document what he saw, and then went the whole hog and chucked in his study of law and became a botanist.
 His father wasn’t happy – are parents ever when you give up a sensible legal career for some newfangled area of study?

 Clusius was a kindly, avuncular figure.
-He spent his career travelling around Europe – variously collecting flora on his travels, and then settling down for a period for a job so that he may try to pay his way.
+He spent his career traveling around Europe – variously collecting flora on his travels, and then settling down for a period for a job so that he may try to pay his way.
 Invariably he fell on hard luck and bad times.
-A plum appointment to the court of the Holy Roman Emperor Maximilian (who, as Voltaire pointed out, was neither Holy nor Roman and only nominally an emperor) saw him being victimised by the Emperor’s Catholic chamberlain – the man in control of paying wages.
+A plum appointment to the court of the Holy Roman Emperor Maximilian (who, as Voltaire pointed out, was neither Holy nor Roman and only nominally an emperor) saw him being victimized by the Emperor’s Catholic chamberlain – the man in control of paying wages.
 And when Maximilian died suddenly, a Catholic, Rudolf II, replaced him and Clusius was out on his ear.